TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/TypoScriptParserApi/CustomTypoScript.rst

    echo '</pre>';

-As you can see, this is really as simple as creating an instance of the :code:`TypoScriptParser` class and requesting it to parse the configuration contained in variable :code:`$tsString`.
-The result is located in :code:`$TSparserObject->setup`.
+As you can see, this is really as simple as creating an instance of the :php:`TypoScriptParser` class and requesting it to parse the configuration contained in variable :php:`$tsString`.
+The result is located in :php:`$TSparserObject->setup`.

 The result of this code will be this: